dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 1/README.md

 ## 6. Writing the Netlist

-Finally, we write out the synthesized gate-level netlist to a new Verilog file:
+Finally, the synthesized gate-level netlist was written out to a new Verilog file:

 ```bash
 write_verilog good_mux_netlist.v